+"[M]any beneficiaries have access to a Medicare Advantage plan with lower prescription drug premiums.
+It will be important for beneficiaries to compare their coverage options for 2008 based on overall cost, coverage, and convenience in order to select the plan that best meets their needs.
 MA-PD premiums continue to be lower than PDP premiums.
 On average, in 2007, the MA-PD premiums prior to rebates are about $7 lower than those for PDPs.
 In 2008, they will average $11 lower.
 The lower MA-PD bids and premiums reflect the effects of aggressive competition as well as lower costs resulting from better care coordination and drug benefit management techniques.
 In practice, many MA-PD plans also apply a portion of their rebates from Parts A and B to reduce their Part D premiums, in many cases to zero."
 (CMS Press Release 08/13/2007) The entire CMS Press Release can be found as part of our Blog here.

-On another note, as some readers have noticed, PFFS Medicare Advantage plans have been in the press during the last few months due to unethical marketing activities.
+On another note, as some Q1Medicare site visitors have noticed, back in 2007, PFFS Medicare Advantage plans received a great deal of press due to allegations of unethical marketing activities.
 You can read more about that here: Plans Suspend PFFS Marketing;Plans adopt strict guidelines in response to deceptive marketing practices

 .
 Since this time, Medicare has increased enforcement and oversight of Medicare plans and such marketing practices are more limited today.